aknot242/devsecops-poc/README.md

-# DevSecOps - POC for NGINX Sprint Conference, 2021
+# DevSecOps POC
+Forked and adapted from [RKSelvi/devsecops-poc](https://github.com/RKSelvi/devsecops-poc) for NGINX Sprint Conference, 2021.

+This repo is intended to demonstrate how to integrate NGINX App Protect WAF and DoS products into a typical DevSecOps workflow leveraging open source tooling.

+The repository is featured in the [Automate Application Security with NGINX](https://www.nginx.com/blog/demoing-nginx-at-sprint-2-0/#automate) conference session.
+A link to the session video will be included here once it airs.

+## Solution Scope

 - GitHub CI/CD has been leveraged for testing DevSecOps pipeline
 - GitHub Actions pipeline has been implemented
 - .NET code project built as docker container
 - NGINX App Protect WAF and DoS are built into a docker container
 - Containers are deployed to Azure Container Registry
-- Application and APp Protect proxy tiers is deployed to Azure Kubernetes
+- Application and App Protect proxy tiers is deployed to Azure Kubernetes
 - CodeQL - GitHub's new code scanning workflow has been added for code scan
-- Container scanning
+- Container linting, package vulnerability scanning
 - Selenium tests run
 - OWASP ZAP DAST scan run
 - Container action has been added